rapid7/insightconnect-plugins/cif/help.md

 # Description

-The [Collective Intelligence Framework](http://csirtgadgets.org/collective-intelligence-framework) is a cyber threat intelligence management system.
-It allows you to combine known malicious threat information from many sources and use that information for identification (incident response), detection (IDS) and mitigation (null route).
-This plugin utilizes the [CIF API](https://github.com/csirtgadgets/massive-octo-spice/wiki/API).
-It does not support CIFv3.
+This plugin is used to manage an instance of Collective Intelligence Framework service.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Query observables

 # Requirements

+* Requires self hosted CIF service
-* Example: Requires an API Key from the product
+* Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product

 # Documentation